megatron-uk/pc98launcher/README.md

 Edit launcher.ini with a normal text editor and set the `gamedirs` variable to all of the locations of games on your hard drive(s).

 If you have your games under folders such as `A:\Games\Arkanoid` and `A:\Games\Dark` for example, then you only need to add the path `A:\Games`.
-You may add up to 16 comma seperated game paths.
+You may add up to 16 comma seperated game paths, and these can be for different drives if you wish.

-Just run `dpmi.exe` and then `launcher.exe` to start the user interface.
-Alternatively, add those two commands to the end of your autoexec.bat to have the interface start automatially at boot.
+<u>Just run `l.bat` to start the application.</u>

 #### Binaries